-Originally published in 1990, this volume is an important addition to the literature on war and conflict and to the poetry of the 20th century.
+Originally published in 1990, Soldier Poetry of the Second World War is an important addition to the literature on war and conflict and to the poetry of the 20th century.
 From Wilfred Owen, to Siegfried Sassoon, from Rupert Brooke to John McCrae, poetry has been recognized as an authentic and significant voice of war.
 This volume adds another dimension to that voice!

 ‘It’s a safe bet that most Second War servicemen and women didn’t know an iambic from a pentameter but that didn’t stop a surprising number of them from writing poetry…Maybe there is a bit of poet in most human beings, just waiting a chance for expression’. – The Maple Leaf